 For at least the next 6 months, this suspension will impact all NEW job offers requiring an H-1B visa.
 All department H-1B application requests (cases) that we already have received, and all that we receive over the next 4-6 months, will need to be triaged according to case type, job start date and first in/first out (FIFO).

-If you have hired or will be hiring a tenure-track faculty member with an August 2017 start date, please contact us immediately to discuss the best options.
+We will first examine all cases for alternative work visa options, such as F-1 OPT, J-1 Research Scholar or Visiting Professor, TN, O-1, etc. If you have hired or will be hiring a tenure-track faculty member with an August 2017 start date, please contact us immediately to discuss the available options.

 We understand that this change has significant negative implications for many, and we will do our best to work with you in the face of this unprecedented hurdle to the hiring of H-1B employees.
-We are already adapting our processes to address this situation, and we are working very hard to stay on top of it.
+We have shifted staff responsibilities within ISSS to dedicate more staff to H-1B cases, and we are working very hard to stay on top of it.